Copy-House/copy-house.github.io/_insights/how-linkedin-supercharges-your-seo-strategy.md

 ---
 layout: insight
-title: "How LinkedIn Supercharges Your SEO Strategy | CopyHouse"
+title: "How LinkedIn Supercharges Your SEO Strategy"
 meta_description: "Discover how LinkedIn can supercharge your SEO strategy with actionable tips to improve reach, visibility, and qualified B2B lead generation."
 image: "/assets/images_old/insight-header.webp"
 author: CopyHouse
-date: 24-06-25
+date: 2025-06-18
 ---

 # How LinkedIn supercharges your SEO strategy